Data4Democracy/internal-displacement/README.md

 - Reporting unit: people/persons/individuals/children/inhabitants/residents/migrants or families/households/houses/homes
 - Number displaced
 - Metrics relating to machine learning accuracy and reliability

-This information can then be used to analyse the flow of internally displaced people, details about reporting and to improve the classification and NLP elements of the program.

 ### Project Components